China's Hubei reports 70 new deaths on February 5: health commission

 Hubei in central China has been in virtual lockdown for nearly two weeks, with its train stations and airports shut and its roads sealed off.
 The coronavirus was first identified in Hubei’s provincial capital of Wuhan and is believed to have originated at a seafood market in the city.

-The number of deaths on Wednesday was higher than the 65 reported on the previous day, though the number of new cases fell slightly from 3,156.

 The province’s healthcare infrastructure has come under heavy pressure as a result of the epidemic.

+A cabinet meeting chaired by Premier Li Keqiang on Wednesday said one of the government’s priorities was to ensure that Hubei and Wuhan were granted the necessary supplies and medical personnel to tackle the virus.

-The commission said as many as 14,314 people were still undergoing treatment on Wednesday, with 2,328 still in a serious condition.
+The commission said as many as 14,314 people were still undergoing treatment on Wednesday, with 2,328 still in serious condition.

-Reporting by David Stanway; Editing by Chris Reese and Sandra Maler
+Reporting by David Stanway; Editing by Sandra Maler and Bill Berkrot